What we do

 Our priority is to open a permanent Banking Hub as quickly as possible where one has been recommended by LINK.

-A temporary Banking Hub, which could be provided in a community library for example, will only be considered in exceptional circumstances and on a case-by-case basis.
+A temporary Banking Hub, which could be provided in a community library for example, will be considered on a case-by-case basis.
 This could be in communities where it is likely to take more than 12 months to deliver the permanent Hub and there is a suitable temporary location that could be quickly set up.

 The services provided in a temporary Hub are the same as those provided in the permanent one, just in a different location.